THE SELFISH ACTIVIST'S GUIDE TO ALLYSHIP

 Hi, I'm Tada.
 If you feel burnt out from relationships in social justice communities, this book is for you.

 Like many of you, I came into the world of activism with rose-coloured glasses.
-Unfortunately I left it, emotionally exhausted from the culture of reactivity that surrounded me.
-In my own healing journey I stumbled on an important piece of information that I want to share with my community through this book.
+Unfortunately, I left it, emotionally exhausted from the culture of reactivity that surrounded me.
+Through this book, I would like to share some learnings I have had through my healing journey.

 This, amplified by dynamics of privilege, is what causes burn-out for us, both as ally and allied.